JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

         convenient keyword parameter.
 See :ref:`obsdim` for more information.

-   :return: An up-sampled, class-balanced version of `data` in the
+   :return: An up-sampled version of `data` in the form of a lazy
-            form of a lazy data subset.
+            data subset.
 No data is copied until :func:`getobs` is called.

 Let us again consider the toy data set from before, which consists of a feature matrix ``X`` and a corresponding target